daryle-tan/vending-machine/README.md

 run 'npx hardhat'

-In a separate terminal and ensure that you are in the app directory run 'npm run dev' to start next.js
+In a separate terminal and ensure that you are in the client directory run 'npm run dev' to start next.js

 ## Contract Address